DreamOfIce/HoYoRandom-php/README_en.md

 [TOC]

-Include random pictures,music,video&Hitokoto
+Include random pictures,music,video&sentence
-Using*jsdelivr*CDN
-If the demand is large, please deploy yourself!
-I hope you can make positive contributions O(∩_∩)O
-You can create a *Issues* OR mail to [feedback@creeper2077.online](mailto:feedback@creeper077.online)
+*Support custom CDN*
+You can directly use the services I provide, or deploy to koyeb &amp; deploy to your own server for free The first project of Mengxin, please give more advice q(≧▽≦q) At present, there are few contents in the resource library.
+I hope you can actively contributeO(∩_∩)O If you have any suggession , please [Email me](mailto:feedback@creeper077.online)

 **[简体中文](/README.md)**